webpack/webpack.js.org/src/content/configuration/other-options.md

 `number = 0`

-Time in `ms`. `cache.idleTimeoutForInitialStore` is the time period after which the initial cache storing should happen.
-It defaults to `0` which is equivalent to `0s`.
+Time in milliseconds. `cache.idleTimeoutForInitialStore` is the time period after which the initial cache storing should happen.

 __webpack.config.js__